openmc-dev/openmc/docs/source/methods/random_ray.rst

     \vec{\Omega} \cdot \vec{\nabla} \psi(\vec{r},\vec{\Omega},E) + \Sigma_t(\vec{r},E) \psi(\vec{r},\vec{\Omega},E) = \int_0^\infty d E^\prime \int_{4\pi} d \Omega^{\prime} \Sigma_s(\vec{r},\vec{\Omega}^\prime \rightarrow \vec{\Omega}, E^\prime \rightarrow E) \psi(\vec{r},\vec{\Omega}^\prime, E^\prime) + \frac{\chi(\vec{r}, E)}{4\pi k_{eff}} \int_0^\infty dE^\prime \nu \Sigma_f(\vec{r},E^\prime) \int_{4\pi}d \Omega^\prime \psi(\vec{r},\vec{\Omega}^\prime,E^\prime)

-In Equation :eq:`transport`, :math:`\psi`` is the angular neutron flux.
-This parameter represents the total distance traveled by all neutrons in a particular direction inside of a control volume per second, and is often given in units of :math:`1/(cm^{2} s)`.
-As OpenMC does not support time dependence in the random ray solver mode, we consider the steady state equation, where the units of flux become :math:`1/(cm^{2})`.
+In Equation :eq:`transport`, :math:`\psi` is the angular neutron flux.
+This parameter represents the total distance traveled by all neutrons in a particular direction inside of a control volume per second, and is often given in units of :math:`1/(\text{cm}^{2} \text{s})`.
+As OpenMC does not support time dependence in the random ray solver mode, we consider the steady state equation, where the units of flux become :math:`1/\text{cm}^{2}`.
 The angular direction unit vector, :math:`\vec{\Omega}`, represents the direction of travel for the neutron.
 The spatial position vector, :math:`\vec{r}`,  represents the location within the simulation.
 The neutron energy, :math:`E`, or speed in continuous space, is often given in units of electron volts.
-The total macroscopic neutron cross section is :math:`\Sigma_t`` .
-This value represents the total probability of interaction between a neutron traveling at a certain speed (i.e., neutron energy :math:`E`) and a target nucleus (i.e., the material through which the neutron is traveling) per unit path length, typically given in units of :math:`1/cm`.
-Macroscopic cross section data is a combination of empirical data and quantum mechanical modelling employed in order to generate an evaluation represented either in pointwise form or resonance parameters for each target isotope of interest in a material, as well as the density of the material, and is provided as input to a simulation.
-The scattering neutron cross section, :math:`\Sigma_s`, is similar to the total cross section but only measures scattering interactions between the neutron and the target nucleus, and includes extra dependencies on the change in angle and energy the neutron experiences as a result of the interaction.
+The total macroscopic neutron cross section is :math:`\Sigma_t`.
+This value represents the total probability of interaction between a neutron traveling at a certain speed (i.e., neutron energy :math:`E`) and a target nucleus (i.e., the material through which the neutron is traveling) per unit path length, typically given in units of :math:`1/\text{cm}`.
+Macroscopic cross section data is a combination of empirical data and quantum mechanical modeling employed in order to generate an evaluation represented either in pointwise form or resonance parameters for each target isotope of interest in a material, as well as the density of the material, and is provided as input to a simulation.
+The scattering neutron cross section, :math:`\Sigma_s`, is similar to the total cross section but only measures scattering interactions between the neutron and the target nucleus, and depends on the change in angle and energy the neutron experiences as a result of the interaction.
 Several additional reactions like (n,2n) and (n,3n) are included in the scattering transfer cross section.
 The fission neutron cross section, :math:`\Sigma_f`, is also similar to the total cross section but only measures the fission interaction between a neutron and a target nucleus.
 The energy spectrum for neutrons born from fission, :math:`\chi`, represents a known